-PREP Atlanta is proud that Refuge Coffee Truck operates out of our facility!
+PREP is proud Refuge Coffee Truck operates out of our facility!

 This Food Truck Serves Up Gourmet Food And Drinks — And Jobs For Refugees

 Refuge Coffee is a nonprofit gourmet food truck that employees refugees resettled in Clarkston, Ga. and provides job training and networking opportunities within the community.